pannous/netbase/README.md

 and get the available commands with :help

-Extremely fast data import is provided for all common graph/data formats including n3, rdf, owl, csv, mysql, sql, xml The same formats are available for data access and data export together with the Blueprint standard.
+Extremely fast data import is provided for all common graph/data formats including n3, rdf, owl, csv, mysql, sql, xml The same formats are available for data access and data export together with the [Blueprints](http://github.com/pannous/blueprints-netbase) standard.

-This database is already used by millions of users through the Jeannie app.
+This database is already used by millions of users through the [Jeannie](http://jeannie-assistant.com/) app.